Skip to content

 Since we are in the business of storing and comparing URLs, we want to 'normalise' them to a single comparable beautiful value.
 You see a preview of this normalisation on the edit panel.
 Normalisation happens to all URLs that enter the program.

-Note that in e621's case (and for many other sites!), that text after the id is purely decoration.
-It can change when the file's tags change, so if we want to compare today's URLs with those we saw a month ago, we'd rather just be without it.
+Note that the descriptive fluff is purely decorative.
+It can also change when the file's tags change, so if we want to compare today's URLs with those we saw a month ago, we'd rather just be without it.

 On normalisation, all URLs will get the preferred http/https switch, and their parameters will be alphabetised.
 File and Post URLs will also cull out any surplus path or query components.
-This wouldn't affect our TBIB example above, but it will clip the e621 example down to that 'bare' id URL, and it will take any surplus 'lang=en' or 'browser=netscape_24.11' garbage off the query text as well.
-URLs that are not associated and saved and compared (i.e. normal Gallery and Watchable URLs) are not culled of unmatched path components or query parameters, which can sometimes be useful if you want to match (and keep intact) gallery URLs that might or might not include an important 'sort=desc' type of parameter.
+Stuff like 'lang=en' or 'browser=netscape_24.11' is typical and will be stripped.
+URLs that are not associated and saved and compared (i.e. normal Gallery and Watchable URLs) are not culled of unmatched path components or query parameters, so you can relax more on this end.
+If the user throws in a sort=desc that you didn't expect, it'll probably still propagate through and work fine.

 Since File and Post URLs will do this culling, be careful that you not leave out anything important in your rules.
 Make sure what you have is both necessary (nothing can be removed and still keep it valid) and sufficient (no more needs to be added to make it valid).
 It is a good idea to try pasting the 'normalised' version of the example URL into your browser, just to check it still works.